MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 For computers that are running Office 2013 and you have the Office 2013 telemetry agent installed on the computer, there are several additional considerations:

-- You can monitor computers running Office 2013 from the Office 2016 Telemetry Dashboard.
+- You can monitor computers running Office 2013 from the Office 2019 or Office 2016 Telemetry Dashboard.
 In order for this to work, the computer must also be running the Office 2013 agent.
-The agent must be configured to point to the Office 2016 Telemetry Dashboard.
+The agent must be configured to point to the Office 2019 or Office 2016 Telemetry Dashboard.

-- You cannot use an Office 2016 telemetry agent with Office 2013.
-The Office 2016 agent will not be able to read events from an Office 2013 installation.
+- You cannot use an Office 2019 or Office 2016 telemetry agent with Office 2013.
+The Office 2019 or Office 2016 agent will not be able to read events from an Office 2013 installation.

-- Once you have upgraded a computer to Office 2016, you can continue to run the old Office 2013 agent.
+- Once you have upgraded a computer to Office 2019 or Office 2016, you can continue to run the old Office 2013 agent.
 The agent will continue to report data to the Office 2013 Telemetry Dashboard.
-At the same time, the new Office 2016 agent that was installed when you upgraded to Office 2016 will provide the same data to the Office 2016 Telemetry Dashboard.
+At the same time, the new Office 2019 or Office 2016 agent that was installed when you upgraded to Office 2019 or Office 2016 will provide the same data to the Office 2019 or Office 2016 Telemetry Dashboard.
 This may use up valuable computer and network bandwidth resources.
-We recommend you disable the Office 2013 telemetry agent once you are ready to move to Office 2016 Telemetry Dashboard.
+We recommend you disable the Office 2013 telemetry agent once you are ready to move to Office 2019 or Office 2016 Telemetry Dashboard.

-- When you install the Office 2016 telemetry agent, it does not overwrite the Office 2013 telemetry agent.
+- When you install the Office 2019 or Office 2016 telemetry agent, it does not overwrite the Office 2013 telemetry agent.
 Instead, you need to disable the Office 2013 telemetry agent.
 You disable the telemetry agent by using Group Policy.
 For more information on the Group Policy settings you use to disable the telemetry agent, see [Enabling and configuring the telemetry agent](deploy-telemetry-dashboard.md#configure).

-- We recommend that you do not deploy the Office 2016 telemetry agent on computers that are only running Office 2013.
+- We recommend that you do not deploy the Office 2019 or Office 2016 telemetry agent on computers that are only running Office 2013.

-An Office 2016 VL license allows you to install the telemetry agent on all Office 2013, Office 2010, Office 2007, and Office 2003 client computers in your organization.
+An volume licensed version of Office 2019 or Office 2016 license allows you to install the telemetry agent on all Office 2013, Office 2010, Office 2007, and Office 2003 client computers in your organization.

  In order to run the telemetry agent, client computers must run one of the following versions of Windows (either 32-bit or 64-bit):